 When traveling in a long-term/nomadic style, it is important to step out of traveling mode for a bit and relax.
 I enjoy traveling mode, but I also relish those times when I can step back and just make myself at home for a week…or month.
 I can work on knitting and design ideas, update my Facebook and blog posts (like I am doing now), meet the locals, and enjoy the new foods and how to prepare them.
-Also, slowing down is just about the only way to make lasting friendships.
+(And it is just about the only way to make lasting friendships.)
 This is all very difficult when you are moving every few days.

 And speaking of food preparation.
 Here at Happy Nomads, when my host, Tynch learned that I wanted to learn how to bake Kyrgyz bread, he asked his wife, Altynai if she would like to teach a workshop in her kitchen.
-She agreed and offered to show us how to make borsok as well as mai tockoch (the decorative, almost donut-shaped bread seen in all the markets here.)
+She agreed and offered to show us how to make borsook as well as mai tockoch (the decorative, almost donut-shaped bread) seen in all the markets here.
 Amy, another guest from the UK joined us.

 For this post, I am going to concentrate on the preparation of the Borsok, thin diamonds of dough that puff up when fried—very similar to the New Mexican sopapillas.
 Borsok holds an integral place in Kyrgyz culture and it is found by the thousands at any celebration.
 It also serves an important role during the year of grieving after a loved one dies and is used to honor and feed the souls of the dead.